lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 I can't really picture it.

-The point is more general than the example I provided though.
+The point is more general than this example though.

 A monorepo is a number of known constraints about a codebase.
-Things like "libraries are here", "all our JavaScript projects use yarn", "docs are always valid markdown and in a `docs` directory at root of each project" allow you to design big changes to your code base you wouldn't even begin to imagine in a polyrepo setup.
+Things like "libraries are here", "all our JavaScript projects use yarn", "docs are always valid markdown and in a docs directory at root of each project" allow you to design big changes to the code base you wouldn't even begin to imagine in a polyrepo setup.

-Constrains unlock creativity.
-That's the general point.
+The general point is that constraints unlock creativity.
 I believe this is valid well outside of the boundaries of a monorepo, but that's a different story.

-There's more.
 Small changes also benefit from a monorepo approach.

-Because all projects use the same project infrastructure, a developer can go in a project, make a small change, run its tests, lints its code, and finally submit a change request without having to learn anything specific about the project apart from its actual code.
+Because all projects use the same "project infrastructure" (build, test, deployment scripts, and so on), a developer can get on in a project, make a small change, run its tests, lints its code, and finally submit a change request without having to learn anything specific about the project apart from its code.

 ### Auto-generation